 Port Maria Hospital gets new elevator

-Hundreds of persons are now benefiting from a new elevator provided to the Port Maria Hospital in St Mary, at a cost of $20 million.
+Hundreds of persons are now benefiting from a two-stop elevator provided at the Port Maria Hospital in St Mary, at a cost of $20 million.

 “The previous elevator had done its time.
 We were repairing it frequently, but it was basically becoming irreparable and obsolete.
 In looking at that, we started a procurement process in 2020 to replace it with a more modern two-stop elevator that would satisfy the need at the hospital, which has two floors,” Lamm.